ASatiricalDalek/ahpl-signage/README.md

 The Room Availability Signage application was developed by Connor McNamara, Technology Coordinator at the Auburn Hills Public Library.

+## Windows Compatibility
+For the most part, it is assumed that the application is being run on a Linux server.
+The code was written on a Windows machine, however, so it should be able to run on an IIS sever that is configured to deploy Flask applications.
+Something like the instructions from [this guide](https://stackoverflow.com/questions/5072166/how-do-i-deploy-a-flask-application-in-iis) should work.

+The Docker files are specifically designed to work with Linux.
+Again, there is no reason why they can't work with Docker for Windows, but it would require creation of new start and stop scripts that are ported to Windows.

 # Change Log
+7/6/2020 -
+* Containerized application (See Docker section below)
+* Added some additional logging to help debug an issue where dates were not being formatted correctly

 1/15/2020 -
 * Added support for events located in multiple rooms